 Qualified employee.
-A qualified employee for 2010 is one who:
+A qualified employee for 2011 is one who:

-- Performs services during the year; - Is paid on an hourly basis; - Is not claimed under section 213(a)(1) of the Fair Labor Standards Act of 1938 (as amended) to be exempt from the minimum wage and maximum hour provisions; - Is within a classification for which you actually pay, or have specified in writing that you will pay, overtime pay of at least one and one-half times the regular rate provided in section 207 of the 1938 Act; and - Received pay of not more than \$110,000 during 2009.
+- Performs services during the year; - Is paid on an hourly basis; - Is not claimed under section 213(a)(1) of the Fair Labor Standards Act (FLSA) of 1938 (as amended) to be exempt from the minimum wage and maximum hour provisions; - Is within a classification for which you actually pay, or have specified in writing that you will pay, overtime pay of at least one and one-half times the regular rate provided in section 207 of FLSA; and - Received pay of not more than \$110,000 during 2010.

-However, an employee is not considered a qualified employee if you do not comply with the recordkeeping requirements concerning the employee's wages, hours, and other conditions and practices of employment under section 211(c) of the 1938 Act and the related regulations.
+However, an employee is not considered a qualified employee if you do not comply with the recordkeeping requirements concerning the employee's wages, hours, and other conditions and practices of employment under section 211(c) of FLSA and the related regulations.